decidim/decidim-bulletin-board/bulletin_board/ruby-client/README.md

 The Bulletin Board is a service composed by an Encryption Engine and an Append-Only Log.
 External queries to the Encryption Engine are allowed through a GraphQL API (see https://github.com/decidim/decidim-bulletin-board).

-This gem provides a collection of commands to interact with such API using Ruby.
-Mainly for it's use in a backend service.
+This gem provides a collection of commands to interact with such API using Ruby, mainly for its use in a backend service.

 ## Installation